SevvalliThavapalan/LinkGenVarPhen-Workflow/README.md

 ### Visualization of read count tables
 The visualization tab allows to gain a first look into the sequenced reads, after experimental procedures and data proccessing is performed.
 More details to the proccessing of the sequencing data can be found below.
 This interactive tab allows users to choose individual columns to visualize.
 Summaries, read count distribution, and replicate analysis can be performed.

+#### Note

+All relevant python scripts are also available in the **XXX** folder, if you prefer to run all the functions locally on you computer.